alelippo/stsc/README.md

 by D.Bertaccini, L.Chiricosta, A.Filippo.

-The repository consists in three folders: DATSET, MATLAB, and R
+The repository consists in three folders: DATSET, MATLAB, and R.

 The DATASET folder contains:

 The MATLAB folder contains:
-stsc.m        - function implementing the power method described in the manuscript.
+stsc.m        - function implementing...

 The R folder contains

-stsc.R    - function that removes empty layers from a 3rd order tensor test.R    - SCRIPT
+stsc.R    - function that...
+test.R    - SCRIPT